 Arya Samaj Educational & Cultural Society of British Columbia is a religious/social non-profit organization that believes in god and rejects the worship of idols.
 It promotes love, justice and righteousness towards all, irrespective of race, caste or creed, and follows the principles from the Vedas, which are universally true for all of mankind.

 Everyone is welcome every other Sunday from 10:30 am to 12:30 pm to attend Havan, Satsang followed by Pravachan and lunch.
-Please click on the Events Calendar link above to see the dates for Sunday Havan and any up coming events.
+Please click on the Events Calendar above to see the dates for Sunday Havan and any up coming events.

 Any member that would like to contribute towards Sunday Havan lunch menu should contact Basant Sundar.
 See contact information in Contact Menu above.